guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 - See [MailDiranasaurus](https://github.com/flashmob/maildiranasaurus) - a project used to get an insight into using go-guerrilla as a package.
 The [serve.go](https://github.com/flashmob/maildiranasaurus/blob/master/cmd/maildiranasaurus/serve.go) file demonstrates the useage of the `Daemon` struct
 - Lots of examples in api_test.go
+- The main guerrillad program is actually using the API itself.
+See cmd/go-guerrilla/serve.go